Follow the rules

 –Bureau of Population, Refugees and Migration

 These are all in the executive branch of the federal government under President Barack Obama.
 If the Republican Congress, the members of which swear or affirm that they will support and defend the Constitution (like the president) think our borders are insecure and our homeland is in danger of terrorist attack and can produce facts to support their case, then it seems to me the Congress is derelict in its duty if it fails to call the president to account.
 If they don’t have a case, they should advise their party public information section to quit crying wolf because quite a few of us out here take them seriously.

 The first question refers to a path to citizenship for persons here illegally who want to stay.
 I think they should know their obligations, rights and privileges under our law.
 They should be required to learn English, have a job, pay taxes, pass a criminal background check and go to the back of the citizenship line.
 Becoming a naturalized citizen includes an oath swearing, among other things, that “I will support and defend the Constitution and laws of the United States of America against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same.”

 The framers of our Constitution had much experience with, and a healthy respect for, the inroads a willful monarch could make on the rights of his subjects.
 They were careful to divide power between three branches of government.
 The Congress, representative of the people, is to make the law.
 The president is to defend the Constitution, command the armed forces of the United States and enforce the law.
 The Supreme Court is to decide the constitutionality of laws passed by Congress.

 Our system is slow and messy but it protects the rights of each individual under its jurisdiction better than any other, as long as everyone is doing the job they’ve sworn to do.

-Frank Slater is a Korean War veteran and retired math teacher who lives in Vaughn.
+Frank Slater, retired math teacher and Korean War veteran, lives in Vaughn.